Welcome to Carnets de route

 Once you arrive

-If you have your Refugee Protection Claimant Document, show this at the desk.
+If you have your Refugee Protection Claimant Document/Refugee Protection Identity Document, show this at the desk.

-If you do not have your Refugee Protection Claimant Document yet, show your Acknowledgement of Claim and indicate your UCIUnique client identifier number.
-This document proves that you are in the process of obtaining a Refugee Protection Claimant Document and are therefore covered by the IFHPInterim Federal Health Program
+If you do not have your Refugee Protection Claimant Document/Refugee Protection Identity Document yet, show your Acknowledgement of Claim and indicate your UCIUnique client identifier number.
+This document proves that you are in the process of obtaining a Refugee Protection Claimant Document/Refugee Protection Identity Document and are therefore covered by the IFHPInterim Federal Health Program

 Show your IFHPInterim Federal Health Program eligibility document.